How to Remove Author Name from Your WordPress Posts

 Technique 2: Manually removing the author name from your WordPress posts

-When and how the author name displays on your blog posts depends on your WordPress theme.
+When and how to display author name in WordPress blog post? depends on your WordPress theme.

-So, you should edit some code, to block your theme from showing the name of the author.
+So, you should edit some code, to block your theme from showing any author name.
 However, you should use the first method if editing code is problematic.
 Reason being, this technique needs you to edit your WordPress theme files.

 Also, before you make any changes, ensure you have created a backup of the theme you are using.
 This helps you to reverse changes in case of any issue.

 Moreover, a WordPress theme utilizes various code variations to show the name of the author.
-Thus, you should find the code that is displaying the name of the author in your theme files and then delete it.
+Thus, you should find the code that is displaying the name of the author in your theme files and then WordPress remove the post date and author.

 Even so, Index.php, archive.php, content.php, and single.php are the most usual areas to locate this code.